scrabbletank/farhome-rules/eberron.md

 Your maximum wounds are reduced by 1 for the duration of the spell.
 You may cast this ritual on a willing creature whose blood you have siphoned with the creature paying the health cost.

 Add an enhanced die for every level cast above 2nd.

+#### Dream Field
+*2nd level*

+- **Casting Time:** 9 AP
+- **Range:** 10
+- **Duration:** 10 minutes

+You create a field a dreams around you, allowing you to create dream copies of creatures you can see.
+Make a spellcasting roll against a bad die for each creature targeted up to a maximum of 8.
+On success, illusory copies form in the dream field and mimic the targets actions.
+Creatures outside the field do not see the illusory copies.
+Any attack against the illusion reveals it to be an illusion.

+Hostile creatures trying to see through the illusion can make a perception check against your spellcasting roll.

+For each level cast above 2nd, the range increases by 2.

 ### Third Level